 And at that line the man whom everyone had been referring to as the 'Master of Ceremonies' – an ancient guy called Colin who was obviously highly respected as an elder of the festival – shouted out, 'That's me!' referring to being 'anything but blind' (drunk), and it totally threw me.
 I had a complete mind-blank as to the rest of the song, but they all wanted me to continue, so I finished off the chorus, and they loved it.
 Imagine: me, a folk singer!
 Thank God I was drunk...

-The next thing you know half the dregs have wandered off, leaving four of us: me, Tommy and these two really nice middle-aged women, Delores and Moya, who had heard us sing and had sung themselves.
-Just as I was about to fall asleep on my feet – or on the steps of the pub, to be more accurate – they suggested that, as they had a car, perhaps we would like to come to their friend's house for breakfast, where they were staying?
+The next thing you know half the dregs have wandered off, leaving four of us: me, Tommy and these two charming middle-aged women, Delores and Moya, who had heard us sing and had sung themselves.
+Just as I was about to fall asleep on my feet – or on the steps of the pub, to be more accurate – they suggested that, as they had a car, perhaps we would like to come to their friend's house for breakfast, where they were staying.
 Of course we would!

 Home Sweet Home